There are two ways you can invest in BWCE

 Investing in Bonds

-Anyone over the age of 18 can invest in the current Bond offer.
-The next bond offer will be for £1 million and will benefit from an initial fixed 5 year term with an interest rate of 5.0%.
-It is also eligible for inclusion in the new Independent Finance ISA (IFISA).
+Anyone over the age of 18 can invest in a BWCE bond offer.
+They offer a fixed rate of interest, generally for a fixed term.
+The last, and we hope subsequent bond offers, will be eligible for inclusion in the new Innovative Finance ISA (IFISA).
 This means investments made in this ‘wrapper’ will have their interest paid tax free.

 As a Bondholder you do not have the same rights as a ‘member’ (see above).
 In other words you can not stand as director, vote at AGMs etc. We do however involve and welcome Bondholders in the life of BWCE as much as is constitutional possible.